José Francisco Salgado

 José Francisco Salgado (born José Francisco Salgado Alicea in San Juan, Puerto Rico) is an astronomer, experimental photographer, visual artist, and public speaker.
 He is known to use art to communicate science in engaging ways.
 Salgado's Science & Symphony films have been presented in more than 200 concerts and 150 lectures reaching a combined audience of more than 400,000 people in 18 countries.
-Orchestras that have presented his films include the Chicago Symphony Orchestra, Boston Pops Orchestra, the San Francisco Symphony, Czech National Symphony Orchestra, and Orchestra Teatro Regio Torino.
+Orchestras that have presented his films include the Chicago Symphony Orchestra, Boston Pops Orchestra, the San Francisco Symphony, Czech National Symphony Orchestra, Phoenix Symphony and Orchestra Teatro Regio Torino.
 Salgado is a member of the Bailey-Salgado Project, an audiovisual ensemble formed with composer and musician Tom Bailey (Thompson Twins/Babble, International Observer).
 He is also a contributing writer for Digital Photography Review.

 Education and career

 Formally trained in Physics (BS, U. of Puerto Rico) and Astronomy (PhD, University of Michigan), José Francisco Salgado uses his skills in astronomy, education, and visual arts to create multimedia works that communicate science in engaging ways.
 In 2010 he co-founded KV 265, a non-profit organization whose mission is the communication of science through art and for which he serves as executive director.
-Prior to this positions he worked from 2000 to 2015 as an astronomer and science visualizer at the Adler Planetarium in Chicago.
+Prior to this position he worked from 2000 to 2015 as an astronomer and science visualizer at the Adler Planetarium in Chicago.